Invest in Yourself | Call Now: (844) 991-3135

 Moreover, the number of fatal overdoses from synthetic opioids, primarily fentanyl and its analogs, was 19,547 in 2016 in the United States, and this rate increased by 88% per year from 2013 to 2016.

 Deaths that were attributable to illicit fentanyl use were first reported in the early 1980s and occurred sporadically in the United States.
 A surge in the occurrence of fentanyl-related fatalities among illicit drug users occurred in 2006.
 A total of 1013 deaths in six states occurred from April 4, 2005, to March 28, 2007.
 Since then, the prevalence of opioid-related mortality has increased persistently, and the number of reported fentanyl-related deaths more than doubled (from 2628 to 5544) between 2012 and 2014.
-The rate of fentanyl-related overdose deaths increased from <15% in 2010 to ~50% in 2017 in Marion County, Indiana.
-The presence of fentanyl and its analogs has become a central contributor to the increase in the number of opioid-related overdose deaths.
-Preliminary estimates of opioid overdose deaths in the United States in 2016 revealed that fentanyl and its analogs have contributed to nearly half of opioid overdose deaths.
-Moreover, the number of deaths that were attributable to illicitly manufactured fentanyl and its analogs nearly quadrupled between July 2015 and June 2017 in Montgomery County, Ohio.
-Heroin-positive cases declined while methamphetamine-positive cases increased in these victims.
-Fentanyl is ~30–50 times more potent than heroin, and smaller volumes of heroin and other drugs that are adulterated with fentanyl can produce powerful effects with lower production costs.
-The opioid crisis is likely attributable to illicitly manufactured fentanyl and its analogs around the world, especially when they are mixed with heroin and other drugs, and the route of administration.
-A high risk of overdose and deaths was found among this vulnerable population that exhibited high fentanyl exposure, thus highlighting the pressing need to develop appropriate harm-reduction strategies, Despite the beneficial clinical anesthetic and pain-relieving effects of fentanyl, the frequent use of fentanyl primarily affects the central nervous system (CNS) and gastrointestinal, cardiovascular, and pulmonary systems and can cause several side effects.
-Fentanyl has rewarding effects and thus high abuse potential.
-Its repeated use leads to the development of tolerance and drug dependence.
-Analyses of adverse-event reporting systems in the United States, Europe, and the United Kingdom have shown that cases of fentanyl-related misuse, abuse, dependence, and withdrawal steadily increased between 2004 and 2018, resulting in prolonged hospitalization or death.
-Other mental disorders, such as depression, insomnia, and suicidality, can also occur with fentanyl abuse, contributing to relapse and a higher risk of respiratory depression or overdose death.
-The treatment of these mental disorders may help prevent fentanyl-related fatalities and achieve abstinence.
-In conclusion, the crisis of opioid-related overdoses, especially fentanyl and its analogs, is a major threat to both individual and public health.
-Respiratory depression, cardiovascular effects, and neuropsychiatric symptoms are associated with fentanyl overdose and lethality. *pieces collected from Nature.com
+The rate of fentanyl-related overdose deaths increased from <15% in 2010 to ~50% 2017 marion county, indiana. the presence of fentanyl and its analogs has become a central contributor increase number opioid-related overdose deaths. preliminary estimates opioid deaths united states 2016 revealed that have contributed nearly half moreover, were attributable illicitly manufactured quadrupled between july 2015 june montgomery ohio. heroin-positive cases declined while methamphetamine-positive increased these victims. is ~30–50 times more potent than heroin, smaller volumes heroin other drugs are adulterated with can produce powerful effects lower production costs. crisis likely around world, especially when they mixed drugs, route administration. high risk was found among this vulnerable population exhibited exposure, thus highlighting pressing need develop appropriate harm-reduction strategies, despite beneficial clinical anesthetic pain-relieving fentanyl, frequent use primarily affects nervous system (cns) gastrointestinal, cardiovascular, pulmonary systems cause several side effects. rewarding abuse potential. repeated leads development tolerance drug dependence. analyses adverse-event reporting states, europe, kingdom shown fentanyl-related misuse, abuse, dependence, withdrawal steadily 2004 2018, resulting prolonged hospitalization or death. mental disorders, such as depression, insomnia, suicidality, also occur contributing relapse higher respiratory depression treatment disorders may help prevent fatalities achieve abstinence. conclusion, overdoses, analogs, major threat both individual public health. cardiovascular effects, neuropsychiatric symptoms associated lethality. *pieces collected from nature.com